Temyd/Temyd/README.md

 ### Hi there 👋
 - 🔭 I’m a Medical Student who is exploring the world of Data Analytics
 - 🌱 I’m currently learning Data Analytics on [#NG30daysoflearning](), Data Camp, and taking the Google Data Analytics Course
-- 🤔 I’m looking for help with Internship opportunities and training
+- 🤔 I’m looking for help with Internship opportunities, training and mentorship
+- 👯‍♀️ I'm looking to collaborate on anything Data Anlaysis and Project
 - 📫 How to reach me: [Twitter](https://twitter.com/debunmiT)
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am a Yoruba Girl from Ibadan who doesn't like Amala
 - 😇 Apart from Data, I also make footwears👞 and I Crochet🧶